12 Songs of Christmas (Frank Sinatra, Bing Crosby, and Fred Waring album)

 12 Songs of Christmas is a 1964 album of Christmas music by Frank Sinatra, Bing Crosby, and Fred Waring's Pennsylvanians.
 The singers previously collaborated on the album America, I Hear You Singing, which was released earlier the same year.
 The album was reissued as White Christmas on by WEA budget label Midi in 1973.

-Reprise Records included the entire album in their Frank Sinatra CD "Nothing but the Best" Christmas edition which was released in 2008.
+While the album has never been reissued on a standalone CD, Reprise Records included it in a special 2-CD "Christmas edition" of their Frank Sinatra compilation Nothing but the Best in 2008.